MZelko82/NEG/README.md

 ## Usage

 Users will first establish NEG time series via **NEG_Calc.qmd**.
 The change points in the NEG time series will then be assessed via **MCP_Comp.qmd** to establish their phasic properties.
-Finally, the NEG time series will be analysed using either **GAM_Reg.qmd** or a generalised linear regression model with a binomial link family in brms.
+Finally, the NEG time series will be analysed using either **GAM_Reg.qmd** or a generalised linear regression model with a binomial link family in brms (Frequentist alternatives uing mgcv are also provided).
 Packages such as [bayestestR](https://easystats.github.io/bayestestR/) and [emmeans](https://github.com/rvlenth/emmeans) can then be used to estimate and visualise effects of interest.

 For a more detailed workflow, see the publication below.